vivirenremoto/labs/read_selected_text/README.md

 **Intructions**

-1- Visit [this page](https://vivirenremoto.github.io/read_selected_text/page.html) and grab the link "read" into browser.
+1- Visit [this page](https://vivirenremoto.github.io/labs/read_selected_text/page.html) and grab the "read" or "leer" link into your browser.

 2- Select a text in any website.